 One Year Later

-One year later, I’m a full-time content creator.
+One year later, I’m a full-time content creator and the owner of the sustainable J-beauty brand, [EDO BEAUTY LAB].
 I have 5 main sources of income (freelancing, sponsored content, social media management, affiliate sales, AdSense), and it fluctuates from month to month.

 However, I make more now than I did as a kindergarten teacher!
 I also started dabbling in investing, and now have a pretty solid portfolio, too.